How it works

 Enable the connection for your organization

-Sign in to your Userlane Dashboard and go to My Account > Integrations.
+Sign in to the Userlane Portal and go to Account > Global Settings > Integrations.

 Enter the following details: